Primordial black hole production during first-order phase transitions

-where $\Gamma_{0}$ is the initial value, the key parameter $\beta$ represents the increaing rate with $\beta\geq 0$.
-For the case $\beta\gg 1$, $\beta^{-1}$ is also an estimation of the duration time of PTs, $\Delta t$.
+where $\Gamma_{0}$ is the initial value, the key parameter $\beta\geq 0$ represents the increaing rate.
+For the case $\beta\gg 1$, $\beta^{-1}$ is also an estimation of the duration time of PTs.
 The averaged spatial fraction of the false vacuum reads~\cite{Turner:1992tz}

 where $r(t,t')\equiv\int_{t'}^{t} a^{-1}(\tau) d\tau$ denotes the comoving radius of the true vacuum bubble and $t_{i}$ is the nuleation time of the first bubble.
-Before $t_{i}$ the false vacuum covers everywhere so $F(t)=1$, and then $F(t)$ gradually decreases with the expansion of true vacuum bubbles.
+Before $t_{i}$ the false vacuum covers the whole space so $F(t)=1$, and then $F(t)$ gradually decreases with the expansion of true vacuum bubbles.
 As $F(t)$ decreases, the vacuum energy is released to bubble walls and background plasma.
 The Friedmann equation reads

-where $\rho_{\mathrm{v}}$, $\rho_{\mathrm{r}}$ and $\rho_{\mathrm{w}}$ are the energy densities of vacuum, background radiation and bubble walls, respectively.
-Here $\rho_{\mathrm{v}}=F(t)\Delta V$ and $\Delta V$ is the difference between the true and false vacuum, where we have normalized the false vacuum energy density to be the zero-point of the vacuum energy.
-The strength of PTs $\alpha(t)\equiv \Delta V/\rho_{\mathrm{r}}(t)$ is another key parameter which represents the the ratio of the vacuum energy density released to the radiation bath during PTs.
-We assume the velocity of bubble walls is close to the speed of light, thus the equation of state parameters of both bubble walls and background plasma are $1/3$.
+where $\rho_{\mathrm{v}}$, $\rho_{\mathrm{r}}$ and $\rho_{\mathrm{w}}$ are the energy densities of false vacuum, background radiation and bubble walls, respectively.
+Here $\rho_{\mathrm{v}}=F(t)\Delta V$ and $\Delta V$ is the energy density difference between the true and false vacua, where we have normalized the true vacuum energy density to be the zero-point of the vacuum energy. $\alpha(t)\equiv \Delta V/\rho_{\mathrm{r}}(t)$ is another key parameter which represents the the ratio of the vacuum energy density released to the radiation bath during PTs.
+The initial value of $\alpha(t)$ determines the strength of the PT which is given later in specific cases.
+We assume the velocity of bubble walls is close to the speed of light.
+Thus, the equation of state parameters of both bubble walls and background plasma are $1/3$.
 Then, the evolution of radiation energy density reads

 where the l.h.s. represents the Hubble expansion effect and the r.h.s. comes from the release of vacuum energy.
-Since the vacuum decay is probabilistic, there still exists some probability that in some Hubble volume the vacuum decay is postponed, the corresponding probability is obtained from Eq.~\eqref{eq:Gamma}
+Since the vacuum decay is probabilistic, there always exists some probability that in some Hubble volumes the vacuum decay is postponed, the corresponding probability is obtained from Eq.~\eqref{eq:Gamma},

-where $t_{n}$ is the time for bubbles starting to nucleate in that Hubble volume and $t_{\mathrm{PBH}}$ is the PBH formation time.
+where $t_{n}$ is the time for bubbles starting to nucleate in those Hubble volumes with postponed vacuum decay and $t_{\mathrm{PBH}}$ is the PBH formation time.